 Become “Major-Ready” with North's Psychology Courses

-For career training programs (nursing, business, early childhood education) and AA degree candidates, there are psychology courses to specifically fulfill your program requirements.
-And individual classes are available for those already in a 4-year school and for personal enrichment.
+For career training programs (nursing, business, early childhood education) and A.A. degree candidates, there are psychology courses to specifically fulfill your program requirements.
+And individual classes are available for those already in a four-year school and for personal enrichment.

 Course offerings include General Psychology, Lifespan Psychology, Personality and Individual Differences, Abnormal Psychology, Survey of Physiological Psychology, Human Sexuality, Social Psychology, and Psychology of Gender.